Wren6991/tt02-whisk-serial-processor/README.md

 There is no branch instruction -- just do a conditional ADD on PC.
 Likewise there is no subroutine call -- just write PC + 4 to a register before jumping in.

+#### Flag Results of Instructions

+`Z` is always the NOR reduction of all bits of the result (or, for loads/stores, all bits of the data transferred to/from memory).

+`N` is always the MSB of the result (or, for loads/stores, the MSB of the data transferred to/from memory).

+`C` differs with the instruction:

+* ADD/SUB carry into `C` from the sum (*not* a borrow)
+* AND/ANDN/OR set `C` if and only if the result is all-ones
+* SLL/SRL/SRA set `C` to the bit shifted out of the register
+* Loads/stores carry into `C` from the sum of the two address operands, *even if the sum is not used for the actual load/store address*

 ### Memory Accesses

-Load/store instruction move data between memory and the register file.
-This is unavoidably a nonsequential SRAM access, and is followed by a nonsequential instruction fetch, so the best possible 16-bit load costs 16 + 1 + 24 + 1 + 16 + 24 + 1 = 84 cycles.
+Load/store instructions move data between memory and the register file.
+This is a nonsequential SRAM access, followed by a nonsequential instruction fetch, so the best possible 16-bit load costs 16 + 1 + 24 + 1 + 16 + 24 + 1 = 84 cycles.
 (Fetch, pulse chip select high, load cmd + addr, sampling delay, load data, pulse chip select high, fetch cmd + addr, sampling delay.)

 Addresses are issued to the SPI SRAM in MSB-first order, but we generally read the register file LSB-first so that we can propagate carries serially.
 If nonsequential accesses were fast, we could just accept a scramble of the address bits, but we are leaning heavily on fast sequential SPI transfers, so our addresses need to be genuinely sequential.
 We solve this with a dedicated address register, capable of shifting in both directions.
 First a register is read from the register file into the address register, optionally adding another register or an immediate as the data passes through the ALU.
 The address register captures this and then replays it in reverse.

-(*Earlier versions of the design were instead able to reverse the shift direction of the register file and program counter.
+> Earlier versions of the design were instead able to reverse the shift direction of the register file and program counter.
 The lack of dedicated address register meant address addition had to be performed in-place in the source register, then reverted by subtraction.
 It was impossible to reload the immediate for subtraction if PC was used as the base address, or if the load was into PC.
-Replacing the scan flops in PC/GPRs with simple DFFs just about pays for the cost of a dedicated address register.*)
+Replacing the scan flops in PC/GPRs with simple DFFs just about pays for the cost of a dedicated address register.

 The address register captures either the sum of the two operands, or just the first operand.
 There is also an option to write back the sum to the first operand register.
 This supports the following four cases: